hunterjsb/GrassRoots/README.md

 #### Body

-- `zip` (string, required): The zipcode to check the availability in.
+- `zip` (integer, required): The zipcode to check the availability in.
 - `variety` (integer, required): The sod variety ID.
 - `quantity` (integer, required): The minimum quantity available.